SmartekWorks/smartekworks.github.io/swat/ref_mq_rule.md

 {"have_css":{"css":"input[name='gender']", "with_index":2, "selected":true}}
 ```

-What is Querying Rule for
+What is Querying Rule for?
 ---

 Querying rules are written in a kind of Domain-specific language, which we can use to retrieve values from a page.
 You can use querying rules in the following function of SWAT.